Linear orders on chainable continua: Background on chainable continua

-The following fact will be useful when working with chainable continua. \begin{fct} Let $(X,d)$ be a metric continuum.
-Then the following conditions are equivalent. \begin{enumerate} \item $X$ is a chainable continuum. \item There is an infinite sequence of chains $D_1,D_2,D_3,...$ such that for every $n \in \N \setminus \{0\}$, the chain $D_n$ covers $X$ and $mesh(D_n) \xrightarrow[]{n \to \infty } 0$. \end{enumerate}
+The following fact will be useful to work with chainable continua. \begin{fct} Let $(X,d)$ be a metric continuum.
+Then the following conditions are equivalent. \begin{enumerate} \item $X$ is a chainable continuum. \item There is an infinite sequence of chains $D_1,D_2,D_3,...$ such that for every $n \in \N $, the chain $D_n$ covers $X$ and $mesh(D_n) \xrightarrow[]{n \to \infty } 0$. \end{enumerate}

 \end{fct}

 Examples of chainable continua include: any arc (i.e., any homeomorphic image of a closed interval $[0,1]$), the Warsaw sine curve (described in the Example \ref{sinus}), and the Knaster continuum (described in the Section \ref{knaster}).